oslokommune/okctl-upgrade/README.md

 If you after releasing an upgrade discover problems with the upgrade, you can:

-* delete release and the tag corresponding tag in GitHub To delete the tag, run the following commands:
+* delete the tag corresponding tag in GitHub
+    To delete the tag, run the following commands:

     ```shell